croaky/homebrewing/batches/1-hop-bursted-ipa.md

 The final volume should be 5-5.5 gallons.
 Stop as soon as the hop sediment on the bottom of the pot starts to flow over.

-Use thief to take sample of beer into test tube.
-[Take a hydrometer reading][hydrometer].

-[hydrometer]: ../hydrometer.md

 Pour the yeast onto the surface of the beer.
 Do not stir.
 Snap on the lid.